How broadcast, post, and agencies can save time and money by establishing a QC process for their media distribution

 The massive increase and complexity of delivery requirements makes it virtually impossible to just send out one media file that works in all regions, in all cases.

-Additionally, there are an increasing number of laws and rules that media needs to comply with, including audio loudness specifications such as the CALM Act in the US, and EBU R128 in Europe; and even speci c PSE (Photosensitive Epilepsy) regulations in some regions.
-PSE is triggered in people who have a sensitivity to ashing lights or strobes.
-Certain ashing video sequences cause PSE.
+Additionally, there are an increasing number of laws and rules that media needs to comply with, including audio loudness specifications such as the CALM Act in the US, and EBU R128 in Europe; and even specific photosensitive epilepsy (PSE) regulations in some regions.
+PSE is triggered in people who have a sensitivity to flashing lights or strobes.
+Certain flashing video sequences cause PSE.
 The UK and Japan now require that all broadcast media passes specific PSE tests before being aired.

 With all of these regulations and specifications, the chance of mistakes – and therefore of fines and disciplinary measures – continues to grow.

 Save Time and Money by Avoiding File Rejection

 In addition to the laws and rules governed by countries and regions, each point in the media supply chain has its own specifications that need to be followed.
 No one wants to risk having to redeliver content to distributors – it’s just too expensive and time-consuming.